Skip to main content

 Reference sheet

-The below items and General parameter sheet is maybe useful for you manage ActiveMQ
+The below items and General parameter sheet is maybe useful for you manage ActiveMQ Run docker ps command, view all Containers when ActiveMQ is running:

 Path

-ActiveMQ installation directory: /opt/apache-activemq/
+ActiveMQ installation directory: /data/apps/activemq

-ActiveMQ configuration directory: /opt/apache-activemq/conf
+ActiveMQ configuration directory: /data/apps/activemq/data

 Port